Safer Initiation 2018

 Together, we’re creating a safe and enabling environment for the effective rite of passage for young men during customary initiation season.
 Find out more:

-- Initiation Framework and Protocol
+- Initiation Framework and Protocols

 - What is Medical Male Circumcision (MMC)?